slimgroup/XConv/README.md

 This installation will install the default `torch`, we recommend to install the version that is best suited for your system following [Torch Installation](https://pytorch.org/get-started/locally/).

+# Acknowledgment

+This software was developped and tested on GPUs thanks to NVIDIA Academic Hardware Grant.

 # Authors